Tel: 01279 755994

 read more

-Now I’d like to talk about how to stand.
-Ideally tall and proud.... like the queen.
+I’d like to talk about how to stand.
+Ideally tall and proud.... regally, like a king or queen.

-The Queen is known, in her younger years, for standing at ceremonies for long periods of time without fidgeting.
-She is balanced, upright, stable and yet still soft and elegant, definitely not rigid.
+The late Queen, particularly in her younger years, was known for standing at ceremonies for long periods of time without fidgeting.
+She was balanced, upright, stable and yet still soft and elegant, definitely not rigid.
 My understanding is it is the military at ease position.
 For anyone who has done Pilates, Thai chi, Yoga standing is often one of the first things we learn.
+How to find a balanced standing position.

 read more